 Water Infrastructure Optimization

-Decentralized water recycling systems are becoming more and more common in new construction or redevelopment of residential and commercial buildings such as athletic stadiums, universities and office parks, reducing pressure on aging infrastructure and improving sustainability of centralized treatment systems.
+Decentralized water recycling systems are becoming more and more common in new construction or redevelopment of residential and commercial buildings such as athletic stadiums, universities and office parks, reducing pressure on ageing infrastructure and improving the sustainability of centralized treatment systems.
 What role can decentralized water recycling systems play in the future of water treatment management?

 Increasing Safe & Reliable Water Supplies